 G Adventures has several good tours you can consider.

 - Sri Lanka on a Shoestring – This 12-day tour is for those on a budget.
-It’ll go from Negombo through Sigiriya, Digana, Kandy, Nuwara Eliya, Ella, Galle, and end in Hikkaduwa.
+It’ll go to the top places to visit in Sri Lanka, from Negombo through Sigiriya, Digana, Kandy, Nuwara Eliya, Ella, Galle, and end in Hikkaduwa.
 Check here for prices and availability

 - Sri Lanka Encompassed – Starting in Colombo, you’ll travel through Negombo, Sigiriya, Kandy, Digana, Nuwara Eliya, Ella, Yala National Park over 14 days, ending in Mirissa.
 Check here for prices and availability